groggero95/tsca/REPORT.md

 ```

 As for the zybo case, the time taken by this operation strongly depends on the width of the key chosen and the number of samples required.
-As a reference, on a single core running at 3.1 GHz, the time needed for 10000 measuremenets is around 4 minutes.
+As a reference, on a single core running at 3.1 GHz, the time needed for 10000 measurements is around 4 minutes.
 The overhead with respect to the zybo is due to the factor 10 added when we look for the minimum.

 As before, visualize the results:
 ```bash